jon-harper/QExt/README.md

 # QExt
-##
-NOTE: This project is currently inactive, as I'm working more with the standard library and sticking with Qt for UI work.
-Some work here may be re-used later in another project that will be actively maintained.

 ## Purpose
 QExt is an add-on library for Qt developers with no other dependancies.
 The aims of QExt in a nutshell are:
  - Ease C++14/C++17 use with Qt